-The Conference proposed a true itinerary for understanding the profound mystery of the Transfiguration and its full significance for contemporary man.
-The starting point of this itinerary was to listen attentively to the Word of God in the Scriptures (Enzo Bianchi, The Gospel of Transfiguration: A Biblical-Spiritual Exegesis).
+The intention of the Conference is to propose a true itinerary for understanding the profound mystery of the Transfiguration and its full significance for contemporary man.
+The starting point of this itinerary is to listen attentively to the Word of God in the Scriptures (Enzo Bianchi, The Gospel of Transfiguration: A Biblical-Spiritual Exegesis).
 Gregory of Nazianzus saw in the Transiguration a synthesis of the Gospel, a doxological announcement of the Paschal mystery: announced in front of the Church, represented by Peter, James and John and in front of the Old Testament, Moses and Elijah, the Law and the Prophet, who appeared to share the glory of the Son.